david-gimelle/monorepo-demo-boardgames/README.md

 # monorepo-demo-gamesboards
 If you ever wonder how a monorepo works.
-Check this one that has 4 applications in 4 differents programming languages: React javascript, Node.js Typescript, Python and Java.
+Check this one that has 4 applications in 4 differents programming languages: React javascript, Node.js Typescript, Python and Java, deployed on Google Cloud Platform with Github Action workflow, Terraform and Kubernetes (GKE).

  The Frontend, in [React](./reactjs-boardgames/README.md), displays a list of boardgames, these boardgames are provided by 3 rest api in Python, Node.js and Java.
     - [React Javascript App](./reactjs-boardgames/README.md)